About Composing: How to Compose a Song

 - or should I say(similar melodic outline a bit lower, with an interval of a 3rd between first and second note)

-- She once had me."(similar melodic outline again, lower with an interval of a 5th between first
+- She once had me."(similar melodic outline again, lower with an interval of a 5th between first and second note).

 This was the verse.
 Then the verse is repeated with the same melody once more.Chorus